 Migration Guide Self-Hosted macOS

-Google Takeout exports strip real dates and buries GPS in JSON files.
-Uploading directly to Immich causes thousands of photos to appear as "taken today".
-FolioSort completely restores your EXIF metadata locally on your Mac before your migration.
+Google Takeout strips real capture dates and buries GPS in .json files — so uploading straight to Immich makes thousands of photos appear "taken today" with no map data.
+FolioSort restores every date and location into EXIF on your Mac before upload, so Immich gets a perfect timeline.
+100% local.

 Google Photos ──── FolioSort ────→ 🏠 Immich